Micro influencer marketing is all the rage – but do you really fully understand who they are and how they can make – or break – your brand?

 HEADS-UP: support is key to setting your micro-influencers up for success.
 Pre-equip them with campaign ideas, tools, and resources to help get them started.

-Conclusion on Micro-Influencers
+Conclusion on Micro-Influencer Marketing

 Even after unfolding the possible downsides to using micro-influencers for your brand, the pros, however, certainly still make them appealing enough to collaborate with.
 As long as they’re fairly equipped to succeed.